 You can check whether your hosting company uses green energy by running their name through the Green Web Foundation tool.

 If your website is regularly accessed by global users, you might further benefit from using a Content Delivery Network.
 A CDN is designed to reduce the energy required to load a website by loading a copy of the site from a server located in the country from where it’s being accessed.

 Learn more about choosing a good hosting package in our Sustainable web hosting guide.

 If you run an environmentally conscious business, you’ll probably want to be sure that you have an eco-friendly website.

-Online tools such as the Website Carbon Calculator and Digital Beacon can give you a helpful overview of the current carbon output of your website each time it loads, so you’ll have a good baseline for making improvements.
+Online tools such as the Ecograder and Digital Beacon can give you a helpful overview of the current carbon output of your website each time it loads, so you’ll have a good baseline for making improvements.